 American composer Frank Gulino (b.
-1987) is among the most in-demand writers of chamber music and recital literature, Frank has had works commissioned, performed, and recorded by some of the world’s foremost brass players, including euphonium virtuoso Steven Mead, the Israel Tuba Duo, and members of the Atlanta, Baltimore, Boston, Milwaukee, National, Philadelphia, and St. Louis symphony orchestras, as well as members of all four DC-based premier military bands.
-Frank’s works have been performed at the John F. Kennedy Center for the Performing Arts and the United States Capitol in Washington, DC, as well as at venues in Argentina, Canada, Estonia, Italy, Latvia, Mexico, Panama, Portugal, Singapore, South Korea, Spain, Taiwan, the United Kingdom, and Uruguay.
-Additionally, Frank’s music has been performed at dozens of colleges, universities, and conservatories, both domestically and abroad, and remains exceedingly popular among performers and audiences alike.
+1987) is among the most in-demand writers of chamber music and recital literature for brass instruments.
+Frank’s works have been commissioned, performed, and recorded by some of the world’s foremost brass musicians, including euphonium virtuoso Steven Mead, the Israel Tuba Duo, and members of the Atlanta, Baltimore, Boston, Chicago, Cincinnati, Dallas, Iceland, Milwaukee, National, Philadelphia, Pittsburgh, St. Louis, and Vancouver symphony orchestras, the Metropolitan Opera Orchestra, and all four DC-based premier military bands.
+With a broadly appealing compositional voice that has led to performances across the United States as well as at venues in Argentina, Canada, Estonia, Italy, Latvia, Mexico, Panama, Portugal, Singapore, South Korea, Spain, Taiwan, the United Kingdom, and Uruguay, Frank’s music remains exceedingly popular with performers and audiences alike.
 Frank is a member of the American Society of Composers, Authors and Publishers (ASCAP) and is a multiple winner of the ASCAP Plus Award in the Concert Music category.

-Frank’s works, published by The FJH Music Company, Cimarron Music Press, and 200 Miles to Arnstadt Publications, and Big Steel Press, Frank’s works are available from major music distributors all over the world, including J.W.
+Published by Cimarron Music Press, Murphy Music Press, The FJH Music Company, 200 Miles to Arnstadt Publications, and Big Steel Press, Frank’s works are available from major music distributors all over the world, including J.W.
 Pepper, Hickey’s Music Center, and SheetMusicPlus.
 Additionally, Frank’s works have served as the required repertoire for the ITA George Roberts Bass Trombone Competition, ITEC Solo Tuba Competition, IWBC Susan Slaughter Solo Competition, Taiwan Tuba-Euphonium Competition, Busan Music Competition, and Leonard Falcone International Euphonium and Tuba Competitions, among others.

 “Playing Edwards trombones has benefited me tremendously as both a performer and a composer.
 Not only does my Edwards provide me with the finest playing experience available, but the outstanding flexibility and other characteristics of the horn continue to inform my writing for the instrument.
 I look forward to writing for the trombone for a very long time, due in no small part to Edwards having redefined the musical possibilities for this instrument.”